UsernameDavid/eCommerce/README.md

-# eCommerce created by David
-# in the scope of the Full Stack Course by Bottega
+# eCommerce created by David in the scope of the Full Stack Developer Course by Bottega